 8) Join the Maximum 50 LinkedIn Groups

-As a job seeker in 2011, you want to be as approachable as well as be able to message as many people as possible.
+As a job seeker, you want to be as approachable as well as be able to message as many people as possible.
 Similar to the benefit in growing your network, you should join the maximum number of Groups allowed, which is 50.
 Obviously the benefits of joining a Group go far beyond the messaging capability as there are discussions forums which allow you to truly engage with others and network in virtual break-out rooms, but at the least, just by the art of joining 50 groups, it will make it easier for potential companies and recruiters to get in touch with you by potentially the hundreds of thousands.

 Which LinkedIn Groups should you join?
 Just by doing searches on the more than 800,000 groups that are available, you are going to find a plethora of groups that you would want to be affiliated with.
 If you’re looking for some ideas, try looking for these types of groups: